tidalcycles/vim-tidal/README.md

 [![asciicast](https://asciinema.org/a/224891.svg)](https://asciinema.org/a/224891)

-## Getting Started ##

-   When inside Vim, run the command `:TidalStart`.
-   A new pane should appear below with Tidal running.

 ## Install ##

 Make sure you have TidalCycles installed, with SuperDirt running.
 See [the Tidal wiki](https://tidalcycles.org/index.php/Userbase) for more information.